-The Old Dominion Freight Line, Inc. Phantom Stock Plan, which was adopted in 2005 and subsequently amended to comply with the provisions of Section 409A of the Code, provides a long-term retirement incentive for our named executive officers.
-While awards under this plan are discretionary, it has been our practice to award phantom stock annually during the first quarter of each year.
+The Old Dominion Freight Line, Inc. Phantom Stock Plan, as amended, provides a long-term retirement incentive for our named executive officers.
+While awards under this plan are discretionary, it has been our practice to award phantom stock annually during the first quarter of each year based upon the prior year's financial performance.
+Phantom Stock Plan awards are considered compensation in the year of the award.

 The Compensation Committee generally determines the awards based on a percentage of annual base salary in relation to our operating ratio for the previous fiscal year.
 Prior to 2008, no awards under the Phantom Stock Plan were made unless our operating ratio was 91% or lower.
 However, in order to strengthen the long-term components of our executive compensation program and in response to advice the Compensation Committee received from its compensation consultant in 2007, the Committee adopted a policy to generally make an annual grant to participants in the plan equal to 20% of base salary, even if our operating ratio falls short of our minimum target.
-Beginning in 2008, the Compensation Committee has used the table below to determine the amount of phantom stock grants under the Phantom Stock Plan:
+Beginning in 2008, the Compensation Committee has used the table below to determine the amount of phantom stock grants under the plan: